carolinaborim/documentation/source/includes/equipment_api/_equipment.md

 ------------- | -----
 Authorization | Bearer [token]

-Refer to the [Authentication](#how-to-authenticate) section to learn how to aquire a valid token.
+Refer to the [How to Authenticate](#how-to-authenticate) section to learn how to aquire a valid token.

 <aside class="notice">
 You must replace <code>[token]</code> with the token response from the Authentication endpoint.